UNITED STATES

 Use of Estimates

-The preparation of financial statements in conformity with U.S. GAAP requires the Company to make estimates and assumptions that affect the amounts reported in the Financial Statements and accompanying notes to the condensed consolidated financial statements.
-Estimates include, but are not limited to, the valuation of cash equivalents, the valuation and recognition of share-based compensation, income taxes, and the useful lives assigned to long-lived assets.
+The preparation of financial statements in conformity with U.S. GAAP requires the Company to make estimates that affect the amounts reported in the financial statements and accompanying notes to the financial statements.
+Estimates include, but are not limited to, the valuation and recognition of stock-based compensation, the valuation of equity-classified subscription rights, inventory valuation, warranty obligations, income taxes, and the useful lives assigned to long-lived assets.
 The Company evaluates its estimates and assumptions based on historical experience and other factors and adjusts those estimates and assumptions when facts and circumstances dictate.
 Actual results could differ materially from these estimates.

 Significant Accounting Policies

-The Company’s significant accounting policies are described in the Company’s Annual Report on Form 10-K for the year ended December 31, 2022.
+The Company’s significant accounting policies are described in the Company’s Annual Report on Form 10-K for the year ended December 31, 2023.
 The Company continually evaluates the accounting policies and estimates used in preparing the consolidated financial statements.
-During the three-month period ended June 30, 2023, the Company issued stock options to certain employees which contain market conditions related to overall market cap.
-Additionally, the Company has issued stock options to certain employees which contain performance conditions related to certain financial measures and achievements of strategic/operational milestones.
+During both the year ended December 31, 2023, and the nine-month period ended September 30, 2024, the Company issued stock options to certain employees which contain market conditions related to overall market capitalization.
+Additionally, the Company has issued stock options to certain employees which contain performance conditions related to certain financial measures and achievements of strategic and operational milestones.

 Stock-Based Compensation